KillianLarcher/KillianLarcher/README.md

 ---
 ### :man_technologist: Skills and achievements :

-- Mobile App with React Native : interactive map with geolocalisation, marketplace with online payments (Stripe) and QR Code generation
+- Mobile App with React Native : interactive map (geolocalisation), online payments (Stripe, Paystack) and QR Code generation
 - Backend : API RESTful for various projects (Django, FastAPI, Express) and Web Sockets (SocketIO) for instant chats
 - Linux Server administration : containerization and orchestration of micro-services (Docker and Kubernetes)
-- Robotic : development of agricultural robot with ROS Noetic, engine control by STM32 (STMicroelectronics)
+- Robotic/Cobotic : development of agricultural robot on ROS Noetic, automonous bin-picking with UR-10, engine control by STM32
-- Cobotic : automonous bin-picking of various objects with UR-10 (Universal Robots)
 - AI : Deep Learning with YOLOv8 for objects detection and autonomous navigation, lightweight SVM for classification
 ---
 ### :hammer_and_wrench: Languages and Tools :